DCS-Web-Editor/dcs-web-editor-docs/docs/sections/units/units.md

 ### Delete Units

-Press Del to delete any selected units.
+Press `Del` to delete any selected units.

 To delete units through the Unit List, open the Unit List and select all units you wish to delete.
-Then close the Unit List by clicking on the interface Unit List button.
-Then press Del.
-Note that pressing Esc in the Unit List panel will NOT close the panel, but deselect all selected units instead.
+Then close the Unit List by clicking on the interface Unit List button and press `Del`.
+Note that pressing `Esc` in the Unit List panel will NOT close the panel, but deselect all selected units instead.